leotam/MIMIC-CXR-annotations/README.md

 # MIMIC-CXR-annotations

 Here are 458 annotations used in the disease visual grounding task presented in the publication here:.
 The annotations were inputed by a board-certified radiologist using the COCO web annotation tool here: https://github.com/jsbroks/coco-annotator.
 Thus the annotations follow the format from the annotator, namely a json with three super fields: images, categories, and annotations.
+Information on accessing the images and reports themselves can be found here: https://physionet.org/content/mimic-cxr-jpg/2.0.0/.

 <p align="center"><img src="https://github.com/leotam/MIMIC-CXR-annotations/blob/master/fig/Screen%20Shot%202020-07-26%20at%209.11.14%20PM.png"></p>